 Dining is, stereotypically, a big deal on cruises, and it’s no different on a Disney Cruise.
 Even knowing that food is almost entirely included, it still seems to cause some people stress (maybe it’s because you feel like you’re trapped with no other choices).
 But just look at the options.
 I think you’ll agree that there’s something for everyone.

-There are two dinner settings every night.
+There are two dinner seatings every night.
 You can select your seating, but once chosen, you usually can’t switch.
 And, in fact, you probably won’t want to once you form a relationship with your waitstaff.
 They follow you from restaurant to restaurant each night and actually do learn your preferences.
 But there are a lot of other dining options on board, from the traditional buffets expected on a cruise all the way to included room service.
 Your bonus secret is that the Mickey Premium ice cream bars (vanilla ice cream shaped like a Mickey head, dipped in chocolate) are available on board at no charge.
 Yes, free!
 You can get them as desert, or call room service to bring you a few.

 If you enjoy the dining experience, you will have at least one, and possibly two, additional restaurant options available to you for a nominal additional charge ($20/person at last check).
 On the Dream and Fantasy, it’s Palo and Remy’s.
 On the Wonder and Magic, it’s Palo.
 These are adult-only restaurants (must be 18+ to dine there), as well, but from what I hear, totally worth the cost.
 Make sure you book early if you want to be sure you get to have the experience.
 And don’t forget: it’s dress to impress in these venues (whereas the regular dining is much more cruise casual).